yakamok/random-server-stuff/README.md

 Checks load average and notifys via email when its too high

 ### virsh-to-json.py
 Runs "virsh list --all" via ssh and parses the output and counts the states per host then dumps to a json file.

+### dnsmasq-blocklist.py

+Simple program to accept piped lists of domains that need to be blocked and the added to blocklist.conf in /etc/dnsmasq.d/, Usage: cat list-of-domains.txt | python dnsmasq-blocklist.py